 - After finishing the process, an information note appears to ask you to disconnect either the original disk or the target disk.

-- Click Yes to shut down your old computer.
+- Click OK to shut down your old computer.

 After that, remove the new disk from this PC and put it back to your new computer.
-Go to BIOS and configure the new computer to boot from the cloned disk.
+Then configure the new computer to boot from the cloned disk.

 Are you wondering about “how old is my computer/laptop”?
 After reading this post, you clearly know how to check how old your computer is.
 Just do that work by following the methods mentioned above.